streamtv85/ipfs-cheatsheet/README.md

 ipfs name publish <new site hash>
 ```

+Note!
+TTL for such publish is 12 hours

 ### Publish different sites under different keys on one node
 ```
 ipfs key gen --type=rsa --size=2048 dog-site